For my entire teaching career so far, I've been a classroom-based teacher.

 In my experience, many students who want to learn English can’t afford to pay for private lessons.

-So, if you’re an independent online teacher, you may find yourself having to choose between a really low hourly rate and not having any students at all.
+You may find yourself having to choose between a really low hourly rate and not having any students at all.

-Working from home can be a lonely existence.
+Finally, working from home can be a lonely existence.

 Even though my Mandarin teachers work for a company and have colleagues like the rest of us, their work is mainly home-based.